rancher-sandbox/rancher-desktop/docs/development/features.md

 | :sun_with_face:| not planned yet, but considering for a future release |

 Note:
-- Items under the [next] milestone are targeted for the upcoming monthly release, which usually happens on the 4th wednesday of the month.
+- Items under the [next] milestone are targeted for the upcoming monthly release, which usually happens on the 4th Wednesday of the month.
 - Items under the [later] milestone and any spillover items from the [next] milestone are targeted for the release after.
 - Items under the [next] and [later] milestones might change based on user feedback, technical challenges, etc.